MANOJ-S-NEGI/DATA_AGUMENTATION_FRAMEWORK/README.md

 and does so while providing a concise, yet powerful image augmentation interface for different computer vision tasks, including object classification, segmentation, and detection.
 ```
-checkout the link for further information : https://albumentations.ai/
+checkout the link for further information: https://albumentations.ai/

 ### Getting started